andybeet/LeMANS/README.md

 If you don't have devtools installed you will see an error "there is no package called 'devtools'"; if that happens install devtools with `install.packages("devtools")`.

+If installation of LeMANS fails, it could be due to the Rcpp package.
+Try to install Rcpp first.

 ### Help

 browseVignettes("LeMANS")